Britain's educational system is somewhat different from that of the United States

-After two or three years in what is called Infant School, children will move up to Junior School.
+After two or three years in what is called Infant School or Keystage 1, children will move up to Junior School, or Keystage 2.
 Often these schools will be in the same building and joined into a single Primary School.
 Standardised testing used to happen at the end of year 2 and year 6 but these are being phased out.
 They are called SATs, by the way, so (Americans) if someone British tells you that their grades were all 5 in their SATs aged 10 then they're smart, but not University smart.

 Then children are required to attend Secondary School.
 Parents will try to get said children into the best school (often a church school, which unlike in the US are mostly state schools).
 This allows for some comparison between schools and a sort of competition between them.
 Many good schools are highly oversubscribed.
 Some school admission to these requires proof that you live within a certain area as in places like London each school has a catchment area where it can only accept students from.
 Some may claim to live at a Grandparents' or half a mile down the road in order to get in.
 This isn't the case for places that aren't completely packed with schools, but there are some exceptions.
 Many church schools now will accept anyone and so are decreasing in standards.
 The best schools are still mostly state schools, and are Grammar schools.
 Unlike Boarding schools, public schools, or other state schools, you need to sit and pass the 11+ Exams to get in.
 They are the most oversubscribed schools, often with over 20 students competing for each place.
 Most often it is the number of students with the highest marks who get in, but in the odd school there are

 geographical catchment areas, with those living closest only having to pass the exam and those living further away having to gain nearly full marks to get in.
 This does create a dissonance as those from further away will, logically, be more intelligent than many who live across the street.
 Many are gaining Academy status so as not to be closed under the new government scheme to cut down on the number of Grammar schools.